barsoom/devbook/deploy_without_downtime/README.md

     This is so you can safely ignore the column without breaking the creation of new records.

-  * Deploy 2: Make the app ignore the column, and remove it from DB.
+  * Deploy 2: Make the app ignore the column.

     * Ignore it like this: